-Phonics 2 1
+Phonics

 Every child will take part in a daily phonics session.
-Letters and Sounds will provide the teaching sequence, supported by the actions and songs of Jolly Phonics.
+Letters and Sounds will provide the teaching sequence, supported by actions and handwriting ditties in the style of Read, Write Inc.

 The Teaching of Maths

 In Maths, our aim is to ensure each child reaches their fullest potential in the knowledge and application of mathematical skills.
 Our Maths curriculum is based on the key objectives in the National Curriculum.
 We plan on a daily basis taking into account children's progress and individual needs.